naspeh/mailur/README.rst

-NaMail
+Namail
 ======

-**NaMail** is an Open Source webmail client with gmail like conversations.
+**Namail** is an Open Source webmail client with gmail like conversations.

 **Note:** The first name was Mailr, but was taken for similar project.

-**Note** NaMail is early in development.
+**Note** Namail is early in development.
 Lots of work still has to be done.

 **More information:** http://pusto.org/en/mailr/